Main menu

 12 angry men 1957 movie : best master scenes

-The beginning of the scene is when they brought the folded knife into the room to see it, and one of the jurors asked Juror Number Eight about his request for them to accept a supernatural coincidence that the boy who killed his father lost this folded knife, and that another person had picked it up and gone to his father’s apartment and killed him, and he was justified in doing so.
-The shape of the knife was unusual and unique, so juror number eight produced another knife from his pocket, which exactly and precisely resembled the shape of the murder knife.
-The others were very aware of this and this excited them, and they asked him how he found it, and he told them that he had bought it from a store in the boy’s neighborhood.
-Juror number three told him what this proves, and another asked him about his demand that they believe that whoever stabbed the boy’s father was carrying a knife very similar to it.
-He told them that this was possible, and they answered him that it was a very weak possibility.
+The shape of the knife was unusual and distinctive, so Juror Number Eight pulled another knife from his pocket that exactly matched the shape of the murder weapon.
+The others noticed this, which excited them, and they asked how he found it.
+He explained he bought it from a store in the boy’s neighborhood.
+Juror Number Three pointed out what this proved, and another asked him to believe that the person who stabbed the boy’s father was carrying a knife very similar to it.
+He said that this was possible, but they told him it was a very weak likelihood.

-They then stuck to their opinion and did not change it, as it was a very weak possibility and he knew that, and he only had that point at that moment, so he asked them to secretly vote on whether the boy was guilty or not guilty, and if everyone was still convinced that he was guilty He will change his mind, and they will take the criminalization decision to the judge, but if someone changes his mind, they will stay and discuss the matter further.
+They then stuck to their opinion and did not change it, as it was a very weak possibility and he knew that, and he only had that point at that moment.
+So, he asked them to secretly vote on whether the boy was guilty or not guilty.
+If everyone was still convinced he was guilty, he would change his mind, and they would take the criminalization decision to the judge.
+But if someone changed their mind, they would stay and discuss the matter further.

-Juror number nine actually changed his mind in this ballot, and his justification was that he wanted to give support to a person who would stand alone in the face of others’ ridicule of his belief in the boy’s innocence, and this was the real beginning of the film, and the lifeline that is thrown to the drowning person before he drowns.
+Juror number nine actually changed his mind during this ballot, and his reason was that he wanted to support someone willing to stand alone against others’ ridicule of his belief in the boy’s innocence.
+This marked the true beginning of the film and served as the lifeline thrown to the drowning person before he drowns.

-What distinguished this scene was its realism, because juror number eight was not sure of the boy’s innocence at this early time, but he had an incomplete feeling of doubt, and he wanted motivation from anyone to continue his thinking and discussion of this crime, even before he turned his back on them.
-At the time of the secret ballot, he looked at each of them with a quick glance, and deep down he was saying which of them would give me support, despite his clear feeling of frustration at this happening, and when you look at his features when he heard the word not guilty, it was as if you had given a splash of oxygen to a person who was taking his last breath.
+What set this scene apart was its realism, because juror number eight was not fully convinced of the boy’s innocence at this early stage.
+He merely felt a lingering doubt and sought motivation from others to continue his thinking and discussion of the crime, even before he turned away from them.
+During the secret ballot, he cast quick glances at each juror, quietly wondering who would support him. deep down, he was revealing which of them would back him despite his evident frustration.
+When he heard the word 'not guilty,' his expression was as if a breath of fresh air had been given to someone who was gasping for their last breath.

-As for juror number nine, he was a man who respected others and their motives, and this was clear in his words and manner, and this is what made him change his mind and he also understood that a man’s life was at stake, so the matter must be discussed in a more detailed manner than what the rest of the jurors wanted by summarizing the matter.
+As for juror number nine, he was a man who respected others and their motives, and this was evident in his words and manner.
+This is what led him to change his mind, and he also realized that a man’s life was at stake, so the issue needed to be discussed more thoroughly than the other jurors wanted by simply summarizing it.

 12 angry men 1957 movie_scene 1

-When they brought the plan of the apartment and represented what one of the witnesses had told him, who was the neighbor of the dead man who lived directly below his apartment, and after proving in practice that his testimony was far from the supposed reality, Juror Number Three became unnaturally revolted against them, and he described them as old ladies, and said that the boy He deserves to be burned because he is guilty, and they will let him escape from their hands.
-When juror number eight was astonished at what he said, he asked him, “Are you the executioner?”
-He replied to him, saying that he was one of them, and Number Eight replied that he might want to personally execute the death sentence on this boy.
+When they presented the apartment plan and recounted what one of the witnesses, who was the neighbor of the deceased man living directly below his apartment, had told him, and after proving in practice that his testimony was far from the actual reality, Juror Number Three became unnaturally revolted against them.
+He described them as old ladies and claimed that the boy deserves to be burned because he is guilty, and they will let him escape from their grasp.
+When Juror Number Eight was astonished by what he said, he asked him, “Are you the executioner?”
+He replied that he was one of them, and Number Eight then said that he might want to personally carry out the death sentence on this boy.

-Number Three responded that he really wanted this for this boy specifically, so Number Eight told him that he felt sorry for him, and also told him that he saw him positioning himself as a general avenger, and that he wanted to see the boy dead anyway because he wanted that, and not because of the facts of the case, and then He finally described him as a sadist.
+Number Three said that he really wanted this for that boy specifically, so Number Eight told him he felt sorry for him and also said he saw him positioning himself as a general avenger.
+He also mentioned that he wanted to see the boy dead anyway because he wanted to, not because of the facts of the case, and then finally described him as a sadist.

-This last word prompted Number Three to attack Number Eight as he shouted forcefully, “I will kill you,” which made Number Eight respond to him intelligently and with a calm smile on his lips.
-He said, “You don’t really mean to kill me, do you?”
-The man was shocked and knew at that moment that Number Eight had been able to provoke him to reach that point, when the witness neighbor heard the son screaming at his father that he was going to kill him.
-This was a matter of question because many say that, but this does not mean definitively that they will be carried out.
+This last word prompted Number Three to attack Number Eight as he shouted forcefully, “I will kill you,” which caused Number Eight to respond calmly with a smile on his lips.
+He asked, “You don’t really mean to kill me, do you?”
+The man was shocked and realized at that moment that Number Eight had managed to provoke him enough to reach that point, when the neighbor witness heard the son yelling at his father that he was going to kill him.
+This was a matter of concern because many say that, but that does not definitively mean they will carry out the threat.

-Number Three moved away to the middle of the room, turning his back to everyone, and he noticed them with his eyes looking at him in astonishment, and each one of them wondered deep down about his abnormal reaction, and whether the matter had a personal meaning for him.
+Number Three moved to the middle of the room, turned his back to everyone, and noticed their astonished eyes fixed on him.
+Each of them wondered deep down if his unusual reaction had a personal significance for him.

-The scene carried within it the shrewdness with which Number Eight dealt, and his attention also to what was going on in the depths of Number Three, in that he considered the matter personally.
-He performed the scene with great skill, but Number Three excelled in coming up with the reaction with more skill, of course.
-It made me feel nervous.
-Very strongly, and it made me wonder whether it is possible to keep personal bias away in a situation like this, which is considered the deciding factor in a person’s life.
+The scene revealed the sharpness with which Number Eight handled things, as well as his attention to what was happening deep inside Number Three, considering the matter personally.
+He performed the scene very skillfully, but Number Three was better at coming up with reactions, of course.
+It made me feel very nervous, and it made me wonder whether it's possible to set aside personal bias in a situation like this, which is seen as the deciding factor in a person’s life.

 12 angry men 1957 movie_scene 2

-When Juror Number Ten shouted at the jurors who had changed their votes to not guilty, and he blamed them for it, he was extremely agitated as if it were a personal matter.
-His emotion was very distinct as they stood up one by one , And they began to turn their backs to him in a way that suggested boredom and dissatisfaction with his behavior.
-The frequency of his screaming began to gradually decrease until he found himself speaking to no one, and one of them told him to be silent and not to open his mouth again, so he began to move slowly from his place to move away from the table at which they were sitting, and he sat in despair and frustration on a chair in the corner of the room.
+When Juror Number Ten shouted at the jurors who had changed their votes to not guilty and blamed them for it, he was extremely agitated, as if it were a personal matter.
+His emotions were very clear as they stood up one by one, beginning to turn their backs to him in a way that suggested boredom and dissatisfaction with his behavior.
+The frequency of his screaming gradually decreased until he found himself speaking to no one, and one of them told him to be silent and not to open his mouth again.
+He then slowly moved away from the table where they were sitting and sat in despair and frustration on a chair in the corner of the room.

-It was a very powerful scene that highlighted the extent to which the constant screaming from this person affected them.
-Their reaction was stronger than ripping out his tongue from its place, and they performed the scene very brilliantly, highlighting that they are a very distinguished cast.
+It was a very powerful scene that showed how much the constant screaming from this person affected them.
+Their reaction was even more intense than ripping out his tongue, and they performed the scene brilliantly, proving they are a very talented cast.

 12 angry men 1957 movie_scene 3

-The last scene of the movie, which is the most wonderful of all, is a long scene, but it carries the implicit meaning of the movie, as one of the jurors noticed that the woman who saw the crime was not wearing her glasses in front of the court to appear younger, and that she testified to seeing the crime through the cars of the passing train, and It was also late at night, and she was in her bed getting ready to sleep when she saw the crime, and no one wearing glasses was definitely about to sleep.
+The final scene of the movie, which is the most incredible of all, is lengthy but conveys the movie's underlying message.
+As one of the jurors pointed out, the woman who witnessed the crime was not wearing her glasses in court to look younger, and she claimed to see the crime through passing train cars.
+It was also late at night, and she was in her bed getting ready to sleep when she saw the crime; no one wearing glasses was about to sleep.

-This remark shocked everyone, especially juror number four, because he was wearing glasses and knew this more than anyone, and this actually made him convinced that the boy was innocent.
-Testimony from a woman like this cannot be relied upon, which prompted everyone to emphasize the strength of this point in Great interaction.
+This remark shocked everyone, especially juror number four, because he was wearing glasses and understood this better than anyone, which actually convinced him that the boy was innocent.
+Testimony from someone like this cannot be trusted, which led everyone to emphasize the importance of this point in their discussion.

-Juror number four change in his position caused Juror number three to become agitated again.
-He shouted at them that they pity a murderer, and that they were bending the neck of the truth.
+Juror number four's change in position caused Juror number three to become agitated again.
+He shouted at them that they pitied a murderer and that they were bending the neck of the truth.
 They left him in this extreme agitation while they looked at him in silence.
-He shouted at them that they would not dissuade him from his position, and when He told them what will we do now?
-Juror number eight replied that he was alone now, and he meant that he believed the boy was guilty, so he replied that it was his right.
+He shouted at them that they would not dissuade him from his stance, and when he asked, "What will we do now?"
+Juror number eight responded that he was alone now, meaning that he believed the boy was guilty, so he replied that it was his right.

-Then the scene came for them to get up and prepare to enter the court and declare that the boy was not guilty, but they were in deep psychological pain because of what Juror Number Three was feeling, and Juror Number Eight brought the jacket for Number Three, and helped him put it on while looking at him with pity, then they left.
-From the room.
+Then it was time for them to stand up and prepare to enter the courtroom and declare that the boy was not guilty.
+However, they were in deep psychological pain because of what Juror Number Three was feeling.
+Juror Number Eight handed the jacket to Number Three and helped him put it on while looking at him with pity.
+Then they left the room.

 12 angry men 1957 movie_scene 4